cozis/gap_buffer.c/README.md

 * [Testing](#testing)

 ## What is a gap buffer?
-A gap buffer is a data structure that stores strings of text in a way that's optimized for operation based on a cursor, which makes it useful for text editors.
+A gap buffer is a data structure that stores strings of text in a way that's optimized for operations based on a cursor, which makes it useful for text editors.
 The way it works is by dividing the memory is three regions: the text preceding the cursor, the unused memory and then the text following the cursor.
 The unused memory region is often referred to as "gap", hence the name "gap buffer".

 ### Insertion
 Imagine storing the string "Hello, world!" in a buffer with a capacity of 20 bytes and placing the cursor just before the "w" of "world".
 What the gap buffer would look like is this: